Install Foswiki with Nginx on Ubuntu 24.04

 The Foswiki setup wizard should appear.

-Click on the configure link to configure the app.
+Click on the configure link to set up the app.

 Begin configuring all the necessary settings for your site.
 Click the Save button in the upper right corner of the configuration page.